ESA-EarthCODE/documentation/pages/Technical Documentation/Platforms/OpenEO.md

 (TBD)
 - Configuring OpenEO for Your Workflow
 - Connecting to CDSE: https://dataspace.copernicus.eu
-- Integration CDSE with EarthCODE Open Science Catalogue
+- Integration CDSE with EarthCODE Open Science Catalog
 - Data Access on CDSE